-The methods outlined in IPMVP Options A (Retrofit Isolation: Key Parameter Measurement) and B (Retrofit Isolation: All Parameter Measurement), supported by the data collection methodology described in EN 16247-2 Energy Audits - Part 2: Buildings [2c], should be followed.
+The methods outlined in IPMVP Options A (Retrofit Isolation: Key Parameter Measurement) and B Retrofit Isolation: All Parameter Measurement must be followed, supported by the data collection methodology described in EN 16247-2 Energy Audits - Part 2: Buildings [2c].
 Particular reference should be made to IPMVP Appendix B which describes uncertainty analysis.
 Prior to investment decision-making (e.g. as part of contract development and investment due diligence), an M&V Plan for an energy efficiency improvement must be designed to ensure that reliable accounting methods for energy savings are in place.

-Note that while IPMVP Option C (Whole Facility) is not presented as an option under this Standard Tertiary Protocol, it may be applicable for some projects with scope and energy savings that represent a significant impact on the building's overall energy usage.
-If an Option C approach is deemed appropriate by a project using this protocol, the Measurement and Verification section of the Large Tertiary Protocol should be used in place of this section.
+Note IPMVP Option C (Whole Facility) is not presented as an option under this Targeted Tertiary Protocol.
+However, it may be applicable for some projects with scope and energy savings that represent a significant impact on the building's overall energy usage.
+If an Option C approach is deemed appropriate, the Large Tertiary or Standard Protocols should be used.